lisa-lumos/Snowflake/developer/03-functionns-and-procedures.md

 The internals of a secure function are not exposed in Query Profile - not even for the owner, since non-owners may have access to an owner's Query Profile.

 ### Pushdown Optimization and Data Visibility
+Pushdown optimization: Snowflake makes query processing faster/efficient, by filtering rows early, and apply the most selective filters first.
+In this way, only needed micro-partitions are fetched by the warehouse.

+However, filters can be reordered by query optimizer, so pushdown can expose data indirectly, which you might not want.

+An example showed that a user can deduce information about rows that the user cannot view directly, using the `1/IFF(category = 'MentalHealth', 0, 1) = 1;`, by observing whether the query returns an "divide by zero" error.

 ### Designing for Snowflake Constraints
+During run time, these limitations are enforced:
+- Avoid to consume too much memory, either by large values, or by stack depth.
+- Avoid long running algorithms
+- Do not use libraries that may introduce security problems, such as writing to files

 ### Data Type Mappings

 ### Naming Conventions